5T33Z0/OC-Little-Translated/C_Utilities_and_Resources/README.md

 - [**unpkg**](https://www.timdoug.com/unpkg/) – Utility to unpack .pkg files into a folder instead of installing them on the system.
 - [**PinConfigurator**](https://github.com/headkaze/PinConfigurator) – App for importing and editing PinConfig Data for AppleALC Layout-IDs.
 - [**DevCleaner for Xcode**](https://github.com/vashpan/xcode-dev-cleaner) - App for clearing various Xcode caches to reclaim tens of gigabytes of storage.
-- [**StartOSInstall**](https://github.com/chris1111/Startosinstall-Ventura) – Tool to turn an external SSD into a macOS Installer.
+- [**StartOSInstall**](https://github.com/chris1111/Startosinstall-Ventura) – Script to turn an external SSD into a macOS Installer.
 For Big Sur and newer.

 ### macOS Monterey
 - [**GeForce Kepler Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher) – Brings back NVIDIA GeForce Drivers for Kepler Cards in macOS Monterey